ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * A field with the CBOR unsigned integer 44 as map key, and with value the same CBOR byte string specified by the "ace_server_recipientid" field of RS_MAP.

-When C receives from the AS the successful Access Token Response specifying the "token_upload" parameter with value 0, C can retrieve the nonce N2 and the Recipient ID ID2 from the "from_rs" parameter, just like when retrieving those from a 2.01 (Created) response received from the RS when using the original ACE workflow.
+When C receives from the AS the successful access token response specifying the "token_upload" parameter with value 0, C can retrieve the nonce N2 and the Recipient ID ID2 from the "from_rs" parameter, just like when retrieving those from a 2.01 (Created) response received from the RS when using the original ACE workflow.

-{{fig-example-AS-to-C-token-upload-oscore-profile}} shows an example where the OSCORE profile is used, with first an Access Token Request from C to the AS, and then an Access Token Response from the AS to C, following the issue of an access token bound to a symmetric PoP key.
+{{fig-example-AS-to-C-token-upload-oscore-profile}} shows an example where the OSCORE profile is used, with first an access token request from C to the AS, and then an access token response from the AS to C, following the issue of an access token bound to a symmetric PoP key.

-The Access Token Request specifies the "token_upload" parameter with value 0.
+The access token request specifies the "token_upload" parameter with value 0.
 That is, C indicates that it requires neither the access token nor the corresponding token hash from the AS, in case the AS successfully uploads the access token to the RS.
-Also, the Access Token Request includes the "to_rs" parameter, specifying the values of N1 = 0x018a278f7faab55a and ID1 = 0x1645 intended to the RS.
+Also, the access token request includes the "to_rs" parameter, specifying the values of N1 = 0x018a278f7faab55a and ID1 = 0x1645 intended to the RS.

-The Access Token Response specifies the "token_upload" parameter with value 0, which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.
+The access token response specifies the "token_upload" parameter with value 0, which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.

-Consistent with the value of the "token_upload" parameter in the Access Token Request, the Access Token Response includes neither the access token nor its corresponding token hash.
-The Access Token Response also includes the "cnf" parameter specifying the symmetric PoP key bound to the access token, as an OSCORE_Input_Material object.
-Also, the Access Token Response includes the "from_rs" parameter, specifying the values of N2 = 0x25a8991cd700ac01 and ID2 = 0x0000 received from the RS and intended to C.
+Consistent with the value of the "token_upload" parameter in the access token request, the access token response includes neither the access token nor its corresponding token hash.
+The access token response also includes the "cnf" parameter specifying the symmetric PoP key bound to the access token, as an OSCORE_Input_Material object.
+Also, the access token response includes the "from_rs" parameter, specifying the values of N2 = 0x25a8991cd700ac01 and ID2 = 0x0000 received from the RS and intended to C.

 ~~~~~~~~~~~
-   Access Token Request
+   Access token request

    Header: POST (Code=0.02)
    Uri-Host: "as.example.com"